asreview/asreview/asreview/webapp/tests/README.md

 ## Running the tests

-**Important**: if you run the entire test suite, please make sure you have compiles the app's assets:
+**Important**: if you run the entire test suite, please make sure you have compiled the app's assets:

 ```
 python setup.py compile_assets